Psychology Honors Program

 Winter Quarter is devoted to data collection and initiation of data analysis.
 There are weekly meetings planned for students to update one another on their progress and to review statistics and data analysis.
 At the end of Winter Quarter, students will complete a self-assessment of progress in the program.
 By this time, a significant portion of data collection will have been completed.

 Spring Quarter is typically spent on data analysis, making sense of the findings, completing the paper, and preparing a brief talk.
 Completed theses are due mid-May.
-The program culminates in an Honors Convention, held on Dead Day in June.
+The program culminates in an Honors Convention, held in June.
 Students present their research to an audience of faculty, undergraduate and graduate students, and family and friends.
 Upon successful completion of the program, students will graduate with Departmental Honors.

 Honors Program Requirements